-Research leads to better understanding of rare diseases, quicker and more accurate diagnosis, innovative treatments and cures, and better health care.
+Research leads to a better understanding of rare diseases, quicker and more accurate diagnosis, innovative treatments and cures, and better health care.
 It represents hope for the 30 million people living with a rare disease in Europe and their families.

-While improvements have been made in the past decades with dedicated public funding and coordinated actions at the EU level, rare disease research faces political and practical obstacles such inadequate funding, small patient populations for clinical trials and a lack of coordinated resources for patient registries.
-This translates into insufficient knowledge on these diseases and delays in both diagnosis and the development of much-needed treatments.
+While improvements have been made in the past decades with dedicated public funding and coordinated actions at the EU level, rare disease research faces political and practical obstacles such as inadequate funding, small patient populations for clinical trials and a lack of coordinated resources for patient registries.
+This translates into insufficient knowledge of these diseases and delays in both diagnosis and the development of much-needed treatments.

 Patients and researchers need collaborative efforts to translate basic science into clinical application, address unmet needs and find new ways of diagnosing, treating and curing rare diseases.
 The Winter School was a precious opportunity to take proactive steps in research discussions for my disease.
 It gave me the tools to promote the application of advances in novel technologies, comprehensive data collections and innovative and secure ways of accessing and sharing data.Michela Onali, Winter School 2019 Alumni